Quantcast

 Here are a few reasons why:

 • The average American adult drinks about 400 calories a day, mostly from sugary sodas, sweetened teas, sports and energy drinks, juice drinks, and alcohol.
 Those calories add up.
-Drinking 400 calories of sugary beverages each day can pack on more than a pound’s worth of calories (3,500) every 9 days—more than 40 pounds a year.
+Drinking 400 calories of sugary beverages each day can pack on more than a pound’s worth of calories (3,500) every nine days—more than 40 pounds a year.

 • “Energy” drinks can simultaneously contribute to obesity and poor nutrition.
 Drinking high-calorie beverages doesn’t give you the sense of fullness that solid food does, so you keep sipping those empty calories.